Proof of impossibility: Compression of random strings

-In social science

-In political science, Arrow's impossibility theorem states that it is impossible to devise a voting system that satisfies a set of five specific axioms.
-This theorem is proved by showing that four of the axioms together imply the opposite of the fifth.

-In economics, Holmström's theorem is an impossibility theorem proving that no incentive system for a team of agents can satisfy all of three desirable criteria.

-In natural science

-In natural science, impossibility assertions (like other assertions) come to be widely accepted as overwhelmingly probable rather than considered proved to the point of being unchallengeable.
+Natural sciences

+In natural science, impossibility theorems are derived as mathematical results proven within well-established scientific theories.
 The basis for this strong acceptance is a combination of extensive evidence of something not occurring, combined with an underlying theory, very successful in making predictions, whose assumptions lead logically to the conclusion that something is impossible.

 Two examples of widely accepted impossibilities in physics are perpetual motion machines, which violate the law of conservation of energy, and exceeding the speed of light, which violates the implications of special relativity.
 Another is the uncertainty principle of quantum mechanics, which asserts the impossibility of simultaneously knowing both the position and the momentum of a particle.
 There is also Bell's theorem: no physical theory of local hidden variables can ever reproduce all of the predictions of quantum mechanics.

 While an impossibility assertion in natural science can never be absolutely proved, it could be refuted by the observation of a single counterexample.
 Such a counterexample would require that the assumptions underlying the theory that implied the impossibility be re-examined.